I pocket the car key, don my wide-brimmed hat and rain jacket, and then slip out of the house with an early morning objective.

 Savoring the hushed cottage while the household still sleeps, musing on soul projects, and gazing into the rainy front garden, my eye is drawn to the two small, ornamental plum trees near the fence that have recently burst into bright bloom.
 Their naked, spindly branches are adorned in inch-wide ruffled pink pompoms of soft spun silk, each with a garnet center.
 On a grey, wet morning, it is a wordless riot of color and exuberance.

 Appreciating the stunning display of nature’s elegance and creativity, I am silently reminded, each thing in its own time.
 Mysterious currents and events guide us to bloom, and yet even a lovely blossom, fair as it may be, is not the end result, for the flower eventually becomes fruit, one that then goes on as seed to begin the cycle anew.

-Yes, editing my manuscript feels tedious and large, and perhaps it won’t be ready to submit until autumn, which seems ages away.
+Yes, editing my manuscript feels tedious and large, and perhaps it won’t be ready to show an editor until autumn, which seems ages away.
 So be it.
 In the moment, my only real task is to show up fully for the day, senses wide open and welcoming, appreciating whatever beauty and grace is present.
 I have a delicious, flaky croissant on a hand-glazed plate, a fine cup of strong coffee (a pleasant change of pace from my usual ‘cuppa’), and a soft rain falls outside to nourish the earth.
 Soon there will be breakfast with my dear stepmom and my mate, a couple of English Whippets underfoot.
 Later, a bodywork client or two to help pay the bills.
-And a pile of pages that, like a sculptor with mallet and chisel, my pen will work steadily on.
+And a pile of pages that, like a sculptor with mallet and chisel, my pen will work steadily upon.

 Each thing in its own time, quietly growing and transforming, all while we spiral forward on this blue-green jewel of a planet.